Dorothy Ashby: The Ashby Players and theatre work

-Extending her range of interests and talents, she also worked with her husband in a theater company, the Ashby Players, which her husband founded in Detroit, and for which Dorothy often wrote the scores.
-In the 1960s Dorothy Ashby, together with her husband, formed a theatrical group to produce plays that would be relevant to the African-American community of Detroit.
+In the 1960s, Ashby, together with her husband, formed a theatrical group to produce plays that would be relevant to the African-American community of Detroit.
 This production group went by several names depending on the theater production.

 They created a series of theatrical musical plays that Dorothy and John Ashby produced together as this theatrical company, the Ashby Players of Detroit.
-In the case of most of the plays, John Ashby wrote the scripts and Dorothy Ashby wrote the scores.
-Dorothy Ashby also played harp and piano on the soundtracks to all of her plays.
+In the case of most of the plays, John Ashby wrote the scripts and Ashby wrote the scores.
+Ashby also played harp and piano on the soundtracks to all of her plays.
 She starred in the production of the play 3–6–9 herself.
-Most of the music that she wrote for these plays is available only on a handful of the reel to reel tapes that Dorothy Ashby recorded herself.
+Most of the music that she wrote for these plays is available only on a handful of the reel-to-reel tapes that Ashby recorded herself.
 Only a couple of the many songs she created for her plays later appeared on LPs that she released.
 Later in her career, she would make recordings and perform at concerts primarily to raise money for the Ashby Players theatrical productions.

 The theatrical production group The Ashby Players not only produced black theater in Detroit and Canada but provided early theatrical and acting opportunities for black actors.
 Ernie Hudson (of Ghostbusters, credited as Earnest L. Hudson) was a featured actor in the Artists Productions version of the play 3–6–9.
 In the late 1960s, the Ashbys gave up touring and settled in California, where Dorothy broke into the studio recording system as a harpist through the help of the soul singer Bill Withers, who recommended her to Stevie Wonder.
 As a result, she was called upon for a number of studio sessions playing for more pop-oriented acts.

 Death

-Ashby died from cancer on April 13, 1986, in Santa Monica, California.
+Ashby died aged 53 from cancer on April 13, 1986, in her home located in Santa Monica, California.
+Her body was cremated, and her ashes were scattered over Santa Monica Bay after a memorial service.

 Influence

-Her recordings have proven influential in various genres.
-The High Llamas recorded a song entitled "Dorothy Ashby" on their 2007 album Can Cladders.

-Hip-hop artists have sampled her work often, including Jurassic 5, on their album Feedback, as well as Andre Nickatina on his song "Jungle".
-Bonobo included the track "Essence of Sapphire" on his mix album Late Night Tales.

-In the '90s, Pete Rock, Rahzel and Ugly Duckling sampled Ashby's harp music for their own works.
+In the 1990s, Pete Rock, Rahzel and Ugly Duckling sampled Ashby's harp music for their own works.

 In 2018, Drake included a sample of Ashby's rendition of "The Windmills of Your Mind" in his song "Final Fantasy" from the album Scorpion.